fermyon/installer/deploy.md

 _Note: in some scenarios, the app may not be immediately reachable.
-For instance, app routing (via Traefik) may still be pending, or the app itself may require some time to launch and pass health checks.
+For instance, app routing (via Traefik) may still be pending, or the app itself may require a few seconds to launch and pass health checks.
 During this time, you may encounter `502 Bad Gateway` or `404 Not Found` response codes on requests._

 You can also find the app URL by navigating to the Hippo dashboard (`$HIPPO_URL`), loggging in with the `$HIPPO_USERNAME` and `$HIPPO_PASSWORD` values and then clicking on the app page.